lambypy/Sudoku/README.md

 ![image](https://user-images.githubusercontent.com/59411811/143574982-8458f39c-4582-438e-9653-b3b1fb0af3db.png)

-Unfortnately, there is no way of knowing that the user-generated Sudoku puzzles are valid before playing them.
+Unfortunately, there is no way of knowing that the user-generated Sudoku puzzles are valid before playing them.
 Of course, most websites will check the puzzles before accepting them, but for some websites this is not the case.

 So, today I decided to build a Sudoku solver to let me know if these puzzles are actually solvable before playing them.
 The code actually prints out the full Sudoku solution, but an added option allows for it to just let you know if it is solvable without ruining the fun.